 The job of the seal is just that – to keep grease in and contaminants out.

 But once you have contamination, can you clean and service your cartridge without damaging the seal?

 For most quality bearings, including every bearing Enduro Bearings makes, Panaccione assures “with a small blade and a careful hand, seals can be removed from the inside race for servicing“.

 What are bearings made from?

-Balance the application (hub, crank, suspension pivot, etc), how much service you’re willing to put in, and pick a budget — you’re left with plenty of good options from reputable brands, no problem.
+Balancing the application of the bearing (hub, crank, suspension pivot, etc), how much service you’re willing to put in, and picking a budget are all consideration brands have to make when speccing bearings.

 Proper bearing maintenance ends with proper lubrication, which could be anything from sticky waterproof grease to thin frictionless lube.

-Depending on the application, the type of bearing system used, how often maintenance is done, and the type of environmental exposure the system experiences, dictate the best lubricant.
+Depending on the application, the type of bearing system used, how often maintenance is done, and the type of environmental exposure the system experiences will dictate the best lubricant.